gonzalo-villegas-curulla/Aircraft_network_gpu/README.md

 # Challenges
 * A definition for nodes and interpretation of what roles do (1) moving aircrafts and (2) airports play in a network
 * What type of graph best represents the elements and attributes of the system described?
+What degree distribution should we expect?
+How do we determine adjacency?
 * Accelerate code to process data, ideally, under quasi-real-time requests
 * Interpretation and utilisation of sub-graphs
 * Differentiate between stationary (zero baro-rate) and transient aircrafts maneuvering (i.e. landing or taking off)